 8. Cultivate virtual tranquillity

 Indoor rowing could be your meditation practice.
 It’s your chance to breathe and to move, to concentrate on staying upright, to conduct the next stroke, to feel the sensation of your indoor rower as if it skates across the lake.

 You leave all your worries on shore; there’s no room for them when you’re rowing.

 The rowing motion feels extremely smooth and quiet, and the splashing sound of a water rowing machine is relaxing.
 Its noiselessness makes rowing machines perfect for home use.

-Some individuals and dedicated rowing gyms add to the mindfulness factor by including water rowing machines (like WaterRowers, Topiom Rowing Machines), where each stroke you take is accompanied by the soothing sound of moving water.
+Some individuals and dedicated rowing gyms add to the mindfulness factor by including water rowing machines, where each stroke you take is accompanied by the soothing sound of moving water.

 9. Improve self-confidence

 As icing on the cake, regular rowing will tone your shape and improve your posture, which further boosts your image of yourself.